 - More stable and user-friendly

-- Easier access to customer support
+- Access to dedicated customer support

 Closed Source Cons: